Transcribing Keyboard Music for Cello

 After vocal music, the instrument that has had the greatest amount of wonderful music composed for it must be the piano, along with its keyboard predecessors.

-Surprisingly, the solo piano repertoire is sometimes a better source of “concert pieces” than the repertoire for other accompanied instruments.
+Surprisingly, the transcription for accompanied cello of solo piano repertoire is sometimes a better source of “concert pieces” than the transcription of repertoire composed for other accompanied instruments.
 This is because the cello’s large pitch range allows us to “raid” from both hands of the piano part, stealing every bit of musical protagonism that we want, making ourselves into the undisturbed and unique soloist (star) of the show, if that is what we want to be.
 In contrast to this is the situation of transcribing the Violin Sonata literature, in which case the piano normally has a role at least as important (if not more) than the other instrument.
 For this reason, converting a Piano Sonata into a piece for cello and accompaniment can give us a virtuoso solo piece, whereas transcribing a Violin Sonata for cello will always keep us in the realm of chamber music.

 The piano is a self-sufficient musical world, a virtuoso orchestra played with two hands (and a foot), providing simultaneously melody, harmony and rhythm.
-Allowing a cellist to steal some of their most attractive melodies actually has an advantage for the pianist, especially for those who are lacking an arm – it makes their pieces much easier to play as they are now sharing the load with another musician!
+Allowing a cellist to steal some of their most attractive melodies actually has an advantage for the pianist, especially for those who are missing an arm: it makes their pieces much easier to play as they are now sharing the load with another musician!
 Let’s hope they don’t mind playing only the accompaniment – and often in a different key to the original version !!

 RANGE PROBLEMS